wdoyle42/lpo_prac/lessons/ols_in_stata/ols_regression_stata.md

 It looks as though school districts with smaller class sizes have higher test scores.
 The next step is to estimate models to see if that relaitonship holds up even when controlling for other relevant variables.

+*Quick Exercise * Repeat the above exercise, but this time show means separately for reading in high spending, moderate spending and low- spending districts.

 Creating Tables of Regression Results
 -------------------------------------